 If you did not fertilize in the spring, summer is your best chance to fertilize and make it count.
 It can be important for the long-term health of your plant.
 Choose a fertilizer with an NPK ratio.
 N for nitrogen, P for phosphorus and K for potassium indicate the three most consumed macronutrients plants need.
 They should be in your fertilizer for sure.
 Check the package for a number that reads something like 10-15-10.
 If you do not see this number, find another brand.

 It’s hard to stay indoors during the summer.
-Plants can benefit from time outside too, if you have some outdoor space.
-If you moved your plants outside in the spring, you already know you want to make sure the move is gradual, the temperature at night is consistent to generally keep the environment stable.
+Plants can benefit from time outside, too.
+If you plan to move your plants outside for the summer, you'll want to make sure the move is gradual, and the temperature at night is consistently above 65 degrees Fahrenheit (18 degrees Celsius).
 Start by placing them in the shadiest place you can find, then gradually move to a spot with some more light, but avoid direct sunlight.
 A shady spot outside is like the sunniest spot inside, especially in the summer.
 Learn more about successfully moving your plants outdoors for the summer here.

 Keep growing your plant knowledge.